Mingyun0515/Mingyun0515.github.io/index.md

 # Hello World

 This is my home page!
-My name is Mingyun Kim and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is Engineering.
+My name is Mingyun Kim and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is Mechanical Engineering.

 ## Computer Science Projects